Hellman & Friedman: Recent

-As of 2011, H&F employed approximately 50 investment professionals, including 15 managing directors, 6 principals and 13 associates as well as senior advisors and general counsels.
 In August 2013, the firm acquired Canada's largest insurance broker, Hub International, for around $4.4 billion.
 In March 2014, the firm acquired Renaissance Learning, a firm providing assessment methods such as electronic tests that adapt questions in real time depending on how successfully the student is answering, for $1.1 billion in cash.

 In February 2015, it was announced that Hellman & Friedman were putting together a takeover bid for used car company Auto Trader, which could amount to an offer of £2 billion.
 On May 18, 2017, Hellman & Friedman made a A$2.9 billion bid for Fairfax Media in Australia, starting a bidding war with TPG Group for the company.

 In May 2016, H&F agreed to a deal to acquire the healthcare cost management company MultiPlan Inc. for about $7.5 billion.

 In June 2018, it was announced that Hellman & Friedman were taking a controlling interest in the security monitoring company, SimpliSafe.

 In February 2019, it was announced that Hellman & Friedman purchased Ultimate Software for $11 billion, an all-cash transaction.
 Ultimate Software has since been combined with Kronos Incorporated, and rolled into the brand Ultimate Kronos Group.
 In December 2019, Hellman & Friedman acquired AutoScout24, a European automotive digital marketplace, for 2.9 billion euros ($3.2 billion) from Scout24.

 In 2020, Hellman & Friedman joined Diligent Corporation's Modern Leadership Initiative and pledged to create five new board roles among its portfolio companies for racially diverse candidates.

 In July 2021, it was announced that Hellman & Friedman purchased At Home.

-In November 2021, H&F and Bain Capital agreed to buy AthenaHealth for $17 Billion.
+In November 2021, H&F and Bain Capital agreed to buy Athenahealth for $17 Billion.

+In March 2022, Hellman & Friedman acquired a 7.5% stake in software solutions company Splunk.
+The stake was valued at $1.4 billion, making it the largest shareholder.

+On April 1, 2025, Hellman & Friedman supported the merger of accounting and consulting firms Baker Tilly and Moss Adams, in a transaction that created one of the largest multidisciplinary professional services firms in the United States.
+As part of the deal, Hellman & Friedman made an additional strategic investment in Baker Tilly to support the combined entity's long-term growth.

+Also in April 2025, Hellman & Friedman joined CVC Capital Partners in a strategic investment in Mehiläinen, a Finnish private provider of healthcare and social care services.
+As part of the transaction, Mehiläinen also announced agreements to acquire Romanian healthcare provider Regina Maria and Serbian network MediGroup, expanding its presence in Central and Eastern Europe.